aanishc/Scarlet-Connect/README.md

-# 🟥 Scarlet Connect — Demo Frontend
+# Verizon Smart Campus Competition: Scarlet Connect — Demo Frontend

 This is a demo frontend app for **Scarlet Connect**, built using **React**, **Vite**, **TailwindCSS**, and **Leaflet**.
 The theme is inspired by **Rutgers University** colors — scarlet red and black.